Category Archives: Abstract Absurdist Otherness

 Tomorrow I’m supposed to be going to Avenel with Abby.
 For what, I don’t know.
 He’s supposed to be picking me up here in Hoboken so that saves me a commute.
 That should make for an interesting experience.

 I was planning on writing the other day about my driving experiences.
 I’m giving it a shot tonight.
-In 1981, a friend of mine, Derry Pedovitch and I had an idea to move to Los Angeles.
+In 1981, a friend of mine, Perry Dedovitch and I had an idea to move to Los Angeles.

-Derry had family there and he made arrangements to stay in Canoga Park.
-Derry had a van and we decided to drive Route 80 to Utah, then whatever highway would take us to Southern California.
+Perry had family there and he made arrangements to stay in Canoga Park.
+Perry had a van and we decided to drive Route 80 to Utah, then whatever highway would take us to Southern California.

 It wasn’t that pleasant a trip.
 The northern route was dull, it took most of a day to get through Pennsylvania, the Pennsylvania Turnpike was a four lane highway, two lanes going east and west.